 Intensive cropping: Crops are grown intensively on a piece of land which results in depletion of micronutrients.

-Losses of top soil by erosion: It is due to precipitation, heavy wind etc. thus deficiency will occur.
+Loss of top soil by erosion: It is due to precipitation, heavy wind etc. which leaches out the micronutrients and hence the deficiency will occur.

 Use of marginal lands for crop production: Use of poor soils which have less fertility for crop production (Nayyar, 1999).

-Losses of micronutrients through leaching: Excessive rainfall results in leaching of micronutrients in the deeper layers of soils, thus there is deficiency of micronutrients in the rhizosphere.
+Loss of micronutrients through leaching: Excessive rainfall results in leaching of micronutrients in the deeper layers of soils, thus there is deficiency of micronutrients in the rhizosphere.

-High demand of modern crop cultivars: Since there is need to develop new crop cultivars which have high potential yield and have high quality parameters to meet the market demand.
-These modern crop cultivars require more nutrients i.e. deplete the soil of micronutrients.
+High demand of modern crop cultivars: Since there is need to develop new crop cultivars which have high potential yield and have high quality parameters to meet the market demand, these modern crop cultivars require more nutrients and hence deplete the soil of micronutrients.

 Micronutrient Deficiency Scenario in Soils and Plants

-The micronutrient content in soil depends on various factors, including parent material, inherent soil properties such as pH and electrical conductivity (EC), the quality and quantity of calcium carbonate and soil organic matter, trace elements from manures and fertilizers, available macronutrient content, micronutrient interactions, and vegetation (Fageria et al., 2002; Alloway 2008; Shukla et al., 2016).
+The micronutrient content in soil depends on various factors, including parent material, inherent soil properties such as pH and electrical conductivity (EC), the quality and quantity of calcium carbonate and soil organic matter, trace elements from manures and fertilizers, available macronutrient content, micronutrient interactions, and vegetation (Fageria et al., 2002; Alloway, 2008; Shukla et al., 2016).
 The leaching loss of micronutrients, soil liming, restricted application of manures, and excessive use of micronutrient fertilizers lacking additional micronutrient inputs exacerbate the depletion of available micronutrients in soils.

 The total soil micronutrient content is determined by parent material and pedogenic processes.
 Indian soils exhibit a satisfactory level of total micronutrient content.
 Despite the relatively high total micronutrient content, deficiencies have frequently been observed in various crops, attributed to the low availability of accessible micronutrients (Singh 2008; Behera and Shukla, 2014; Shukla and Tiwari, 2016).
 Over 50% of soils exhibited zinc deficiency in states such as Goa (55.3%), Rajasthan (56.5%), Madhya Pradesh (57.1%), and Tamil Nadu (63.3%).
 Conversely, less than 10% of soils demonstrated zinc deficiency in states including Arunachal Pradesh, Uttarakhand, Tripura, Nagaland, Mizoram, Meghalaya, and Himachal Pradesh.
 Cu deficiency exceeded 5% in Haryana (5.1%), Rajasthan (9.2%), and Tamil Nadu (12.0%).
 Higher manganese deficiency has been reported in light-textured rice-growing soils, particularly within rice-wheat systems, in states such as Rajasthan (28.3%), Punjab (26.2%), Goa (16.9%), Uttar Pradesh (15.8%), and Chhattisgarh (14.8%).
 Between 35% and 60% of soils in states characterized by acidic conditions, such as Jharkhand, Odisha, Karnataka, Jammu and Kashmir, Himachal Pradesh, Manipur, Meghalaya, Mizoram, and West Bengal, exhibited boron deficiency.
 A Mn deficiency of 5–10% has been documented in the soils of states such as Bihar, Haryana, Himachal Pradesh, and Telangana (Shukla et al., 2018).

 The optimal concentrations of micronutrients in plants are as follows: 100 mg kg−1 for Cl, 50 mg kg−1 for Mn, 100 mg kg−1 for Fe, 20 mg kg−1 for B, 20 mg kg−1 for Zn, 0.1 mg kg−1 for Mo, 0.1 mg kg−1 for Ni, and 6 mg kg−1 for Cu, based on dry matter.
-The visual diagnosis of micronutrient disorders serves as a significant method for the rapid identification of plant health in relation to fertility, micronutrient availability, uptake, and the validation of soil or foliar test outcomes.
+The visual diagnosis of micronutrient disorders serve as a significant method for the rapid identification of plant health in relation to fertility, micronutrient availability, uptake, and the validation of soil or foliar test outcomes.
 Metabolic disturbances resulting from micronutrient deficiencies establish connections between the role of an element and the manifestation of specific developmental deficiencies in plants.

 Step 1: Decrease in the levels of micronutrients stored in the body, resulting in a reduced saturation of carriers and enzymes.